 Exceptions to the Florida Statute of Limitations for Personal Injury

 In the state of Florida, the statute of limitations for personal injury claims – the deadline for filing a lawsuit – is 4 years for claims against private individuals and entities, and 3 years for claims against public entities such as the government or various government agencies.
 The statute of limitations period begins to run on the date of the injury-causing incident, except in certain personal injury cases involving product liability claims (where the delayed discovery rule may apply).
-If you think that your case may meet an exception for the statute of limitations in Florida, contact David I. Fuchs, Injury & Accident Lawyer, P.A. to schedule a free consultation with a personal injury lawyer.
+If you think that your case may meet an exception for the statute of limitations in Florida, contact David I. Fuchs, Injury & Accident Lawyer, P.A. to schedule a free consultation with an experienced Fort Lauderdale personal injury lawyer.

 For more information on the delayed discovery rule, see our introductory article on the personal injury statute of limitations.

 Understanding and abiding by the statute of limitations is crucial to the success of a personal injury lawsuit.
 If you wait too long to file your lawsuit and the applicable statute of limitations period runs out, then you will no longer be legally entitled to litigate your claim and recover damages for your injuries, even if you have a strong claim.
 It is therefore always good policy to consult with a qualified personal injury attorney as soon as possible after an accident, so that your claims can be identified and assessed, and your lawsuit can be filed in a timely manner.

 Fortunately, all may not be lost if you have waited too long to consult with an attorney and to file a lawsuit.
 Depending on the circumstances, the court may extend, suspend, or toll the statute of limitations, thus preventing the destruction of your claims.

 Tolling the Limitations Period